edave64/Steven-Says/readme.md

   * Example: `(season 4)` matches any dialog in season 4.
 * `and`: Matches if all given sub expressions match.
   * Example: `(and (speaker 'Pearl) (season 4))` matches any dialog spoken by Pearl in season 4.
-* `or`: Matches if all given sub expressions match.
+* `or`: Matches if any given sub expressions match.
   * Example: `(or (speaker 'Pearl) (season 4))` matches any dialog spoken by Pearl, or by anyone in season 4.
 * `not`: Matches if the given sub expressions does not match.
   * Example: `(not (season 4))` matches any dialog in any other season then 4.